samsja/dion/README.md

 ### Device Mesh for Dion

 Dion supports up to two sharded mesh dimensions and any number of data-parallel replicated mesh dimensions.
-The `outer_shard_mesh` will be unsharded before entering Dion's orthogonalization sub-routine, while the `inner_shard_mesh` remains sharded throughout orthogonalization.
-The `inner_shard_mesh` is more communication-intensive and works best with intra-node tensor parallelism.
+The sharded meshes are referred to as `outer_shard_mesh` and `inner_shard_mesh`.
+Dion's internal optimizer states can be sharded over both meshes.
+During the update computation, the low-rank matrix orthonormalized by Dion is replicated across `outer_shard_mesh` but remains sharded across `inner_shard_mesh`.
+Thus, the `inner_shard_mesh` is more communication-intensive and works best with intra-node tensor parallelism.
 Both sharding meshes must be one-dimensional.

 Unused meshes may be omitted or given as `None`.
 If only one sharding dimension is used (e.g. only FSDP without TP), we recommend providing it as the `outer_shard_mesh`.
+Dion will execute a faster single-device orthonormalization routine in this case, since the input matrix to be orthonormalized will not be sharded.

 ```python
 # Example with a 3D mesh